Pigeye shark: Human interactions

-Large and formidably toothed, the pigeye shark is regarded as potentially dangerous to humans, though it has not been implicated in any attacks.
+Large and formidably toothed, the pigeye shark is regarded as potentially dangerous to humans, and has been implicated in at least one attack on a human.
+In July 2020, at Fitzroy Island off the east coast of Queensland, Australia, free diver Anika Craney was bitten on her lower leg by what was later identified as a pigeye shark.
+Craney survived the encounter despite sustaining a serious injury, including having her artery severed.
 This species is caught infrequently on longlines and in gillnets, and is used for meat and fins.
 As a predator, though, the shark can accumulate ciguatera toxins produced by dinoflagellates within its tissues.
 In November 1993, some 500 people in Manakara, Madagascar, were poisoned, 98 of them fatally, after eating meat from a pigeye shark.
 This was the first recorded mass ciguatera outbreak caused by a shark, as well as the first with a significant death toll.
 The IUCN has listed the pigeye shark overall as vulnerable, while noting that its rarity may render it susceptible to overfishing.
 In KwaZulu-Natal, South Africa, small numbers of pigeye sharks are caught in shark nets set up to protect beaches.
 The catch rate and the average size of sharks caught both decreased between 1978 and 1998, leading to concerns that the local population may be depleted.
 Thus, the IUCN has given this species a regional assessment of Near Threatened in the southwestern Indian Ocean.